brett-ranieri/recipe-app/README.md

 ### If you have not yet created a virtual environment on your machine:

 - To create a virtual environment you will need to install virtualenvwrapper `pip install virtualenvwrapper`
-- Once installed run `mkvirtualenc test-environment`
+- Once installed run `mkvirtualenv test-environment`
 - Then run `workon test-environment` to load the installed environment
 - Finally, run `pip install django` or `py -m pip install Django` to install Django in the environment